What is contents insurance?

 Golden rules for buying contents insurance

-Shopping around will increase your chances of finding a competitive deal for your contents insurance.
+- Shop around.
+This will increase your chances of finding a competitive deal for your contents insurance.

+- Get the right level of cover.
 Be as accurate as possible when valuing your contents.
 You don’t want to under or over-insure your belongings.

+- Read the terms of your policy - carefully.
 Once you’ve found a policy, read the terms and conditions carefully to reduce the chances of being caught out if you ever have to make a claim.

 Does contents insurance cover accidental damage?

-Accidental damage occurs when there’s a one-off unintentional incident that harms your contents - spilling purple paint on your cream coloured carpet, for example.
+Accidental damage occurs when there’s a one-off unintentional incident that harms your contents - spilling purple paint on your cream-coloured carpet, for example.